-ChengLin Agarwood Forest Museum is located at Yunlin County’s Huwei Township in southern Taiwan.
+ChengLin Agarwood Forest Museum is located in Yunlin County’s Huwei Township in southern Taiwan.
 Covering an area of 5.8 hectares (14.3 acres), the forest museum is a famous tourist attraction where visitors not only can gain an insight into agarwood, but also can take in the beauty of the Japanese-style garden and lush forest of agarwood.

 Please watch this video of the ChengLin Agarwood Forest Museum.